kifill1998/Post-Service/README.md

 4. Clone repo from https://github.com/Revature-Reverse/Post-Service.git

-5. Open in IDE of your choice
+5. Open in IDE of your choice.

 6. Set environment variables: